mminella/RecommendationEngine/README.md

 1. From the Spring XD shell, create a the new job.
 It's important to note that in order for this job to work correctly, the code in Spring XD [PR 729](https://github.com/spring-projects/spring-xd/pull/729) be included or equivilent.
 Without this, the hdfsjdbc job won't support tab delimited files.

     ```
-    xd:> job create hdfsExport --definition "hdfsjdbc --resources=/xd/hdfsImport/postsResults/part-r-* --names=item_id_a,item_id_b,similarity --tableName=taste_item_similarity --delimiter='\t'"
+    xd:> job create hdfsExport --definition "hdfsjdbc --resources=/xd/hdfsImport/postsResults/part-r-* --names=item_id_a,item_id_b,similarity --tableName=taste_item_similarity --delimiter='\t'" --deploy
     ```
-2. From the XD shell, deploy the job (or add `--deploy` to the previous step):
+2. From the XD shell, launch the job:

     ```
-    xd:> job deploy hdfsExport
-    ```
-3. From the XD shell, launch the job:

-    ```
     xd:> job launch hdfsExport
     ```
-4. Verify the output.
+3. Verify the output.
 Note, the output from the below command is *not* from the full import.
 Your count will be different.
 Just confirm that records are there:

     ```
     mysql> select count(*) from taste_item_similarity;